awangga/nopanel/vpn/README.md

         ssl_certificate_key www.example.com.key;

         client_max_body_size 100M;
-        location / {# if you have any website service proxy_pass http://127.0.0.1:3000;
+        location / {# remove this block, if you do not have any website service proxy_pass http://127.0.0.1:3000;
             proxy_set_header X-Real-IP  $remote_addr;
             proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
             proxy_set_header Host $host;
         }

-        location /ws/ {#if you have any websocket service proxy_set_header   X-Forwarded-For $remote_addr;
+        location /ws/ {# remove this block, if you do not have any WebSocket service proxy_set_header   X-Forwarded-For $remote_addr;
         proxy_http_version 1.1;
         proxy_set_header   Host $http_host;